Raul CariniFull Stack Developer

 0 views

-Rail Radar home page showing interactive map of Italian railway stations
+Rail Radar home page showing interactive map of European railway stations

 Have you ever wondered where your train is right now, or why it's delayed?
-While flight tracking services like Flightradar24 have made it incredibly easy to track planes in real-time, I noticed there wasn't an equivalent solution for trains in Italy.
-That observation sparked the creation of Rail Radar, an interactive web application that tracks Italian trains in real-time using official RFI (Rete Ferroviaria Italiana) data across more than 2,400 railway stations.
+While flight tracking services like Flightradar24 have made it incredibly easy to track planes in real-time, there wasn't an equivalent solution for trains in Europe.
+That observation sparked the creation of Rail Radar, an interactive web application that tracks trains in real-time across 7 European countries using official railway data from over 5,700 stations.

 Core Features